-Waltham Forest’s year of Culture will create a model of high quality and innovative arts provision for young people.
+Waltham Forest’s London Borough of Culture year will create a model of high quality and innovative arts provision for young people.

 The education programme will maximise opportunities for children and young people to be excited and inspired by arts and culture, and to develop confidence as co-creators.

 There will be structured opportunities throughout the year for young people to participate in workshops and events linked to the curated programme.
 For example in April, Atomic 50 will offer Key Stage 2 pupils the chance to participate in an imaginative experience exploring the process of tin-making, an industry which played an important part in the borough’s history.

 The Bauhaus Centenary programme at the Walthamstow Wetlands and William Morris Gallery will offer design and make opportunities to both primary and secondary pupils.